gluesql/gluesql/docs/blog/2023-05-30-revolutionizing-databases-by-unifying-query-interfaces.md

 Our vision is to reduce database development costs by 10 times, or even more than 20 times.
 We aim to gather diverse database creators under the GlueSQL banner, making it the go-to solution for cost-effective database development.

-## Benefits to users: the convenience of a unified query interface, ease in software development, and lower costs
+## Benefits to Database Users: Unifying Query Interfaces, Streamlining Software Development, and Reducing Costs
 From the perspective of the users who engage with databases, there has always been the burden of learning different interfaces to interact with each database.
 The approach required to work with Redis is different from that necessary for MongoDB.
 Likewise, handling SQL databases necessitates using SQL.
 Although SQL databases generally use a common SQL, the SQL they support can considerably vary when examined in detail.

 Naturally, there are legitimate reasons for such differences.
 Each database focuses on different areas, and to cater to specialized functionalities, they incorporate dedicated interface mechanisms.
 However, not all application development needs to utilize these database-specific core special functionalities.